pagkly/Zed/Investopedia3/What is Probate Court.md

 ## Probate Court Without a Will

-When a person dies with no will, the probate court allocates the person's assets to his or her [next of kin](https://www.investopedia.com/terms/n/next-of-kin.asp).
-This is known as the law of [intestate](https://www.investopedia.com/terms/i/intestate.asp) succession, and it outlines the allocation mix between surviving spouses, grandchildren, siblings, parents, aunts, and uncles.
+When a person dies with no will, the probate court allocates the person's assets to his or her [[next of kin]](https://www.investopedia.com/terms/n/next-of-kin.asp).
+This is known as the law of [[intestate]](https://www.investopedia.com/terms/i/intestate.asp) succession, and it outlines the allocation mix between surviving spouses, grandchildren, siblings, parents, aunts, and uncles.